Last updated on July 5th, 2022

 Over time, your car’s DPF can become clogged due to a build-up of soot.
 When this happens, you may need to book in for a DPF clean or flush.
 This involves an inspection of the filter by a trained mechanic or DPF specialist, who can identify the cause of blockages and flush the filter clean.

 How much does it cost to clean a DPF filter?

 DPF cleaning (also known as flushing) is a relatively straightforward job if it’s part of regular maintenance.
 For example, if there isn’t already a problem or blockage with the DPF.
-You can get a standard DPF flush for as little as £85, but the cost can rise up to £300 if there’s a fault or more serious problem with your filter that needs remedying.

 Methods of DPF cleaning

 There are a number of ways a diesel particulate filter can be cleaned.
 These are:

 - Active regeneration – This is where extra fuel is injected to increase the temperature of the exhaust.
 This has the effect of burning off the excess soot.